+4.6.
 Options

-The Clariant option program for employees was terminated in 2013.
-Details of the option program can be found on page 215 (Note 31, "Employee Participation Plans") of this Integrated Report.

-Further information on the Clariant share can be found on page 117 of this Integrated Report.
+The Clariant option program for employees was terminated in 2013, and the last outstanding options expired in 2017, thus no options were outstanding as of 31 December 2017.
+See also page 59 (Note 30, "Employee Participation Plans") of the Financial Report of the Integrated Report 2017.
+Further information on the Clariant share can be found on page 128 of the Integrated Report 2017.

-The Board of Directors
+5. The Board of Directors